-In general, the following factors should get considered when choosing a banking jurisdictions.
+In general, the following factors should be considered when choosing a banking jurisdiction.
 Understanding each and choosing where you should bank based on what you find will lead to a much better result.
 Your money will be safer and you won’t have as many headaches.

 With this in mind, we’ll dig into financial, currency, and political issues.
 These are all important to understand before opening an account.
 These factors will impact your experience, how you access your account, and your money.

 You want to be banking in a stable jurisdiction that isn’t rife with corruption and conflict.
 That’s a given.
 But there are several other considerations that often go overlooked.
 These include the size of the economy, the size of deposits, and the economic reliance on banking.

 Many popular banking jurisdictions are small countries with large banking sectors.
 This is the case in countries like Panama and Andorra.
 Most Caribbean island nations also face this challenge.